Salo Weisselberger

-After the dissolution of Austro-Hungarian Empire, Bukovina became a part of Romania, and Weisselberger was a member of the Romanian Senate from 1922 to 1926 and of the Chamber of Deputies from 1927 to 1928.
+After the dissolution of Austro-Hungarian Empire, Bukovina became a part of the Kingdom of Romania, and Weisselberger was a member of the Romanian Senate from 1922 to 1926 and of the Chamber of Deputies from 1927 to 1928.
 When elected to the Senate for Czernowitz, he got 3,800 votes against 1,991 for the Social Democrat candidate, the Bundist Leon Gheller.
 The seat was beforehand occupied by another Social Democrat, George Grigorovici.

 He died in March 1931 in a Vienna sanatorium.